-As at 31 December 2020 the Bank has modified the terms and conditions of loans to two borrowers, including introduction of payment holidays, as part of the measures related to consequences of COVID-19 pandemic (31 December 2019: no modified nor restructured loans).
+As at 31 December 2021, the Bank has modified the terms and conditions of loans to four borrowers (31 December 2020: two borrowers), including introduction of payment holidays, as part of the measures related to consequences of the COVID-19 pandemic.
 The Bank considered effect from these modifications to be insignificant.